ssebastianmag/hydrogen-wavefunctions/README.md

 distribution of the electron as a function of distance $r$ from the nucleus.
 Its form encompasses three major terms:

-**Exponential Decay**: Signifies the probability decay of finding an electron as we move away from the nucleus.
+**2.1.1 Exponential Decay**: Signifies the probability decay of finding an electron as we move away from the nucleus.
 Here, $a_0$ is the Bohr radius which sets a characteristic scale for atomic dimensions.